How to Become a Peer Recovery Specialist

 How Peer Support Specialists Play a Serious Role in Addiction Treatment Throughout the Country

 Peer support specialists are qualified assistants, advocates, counselors, and helpers for individuals attempting to recover from substance use disorders.
-In fact, they are uniquely qualified by way of real world experience.
+They are uniquely qualified by way of real-world experience.
 You see, peer recovery specialists have themselves recovered from a substance use disorder or gone through the process with someone close to them.

-It may seem like a no-brainer that people who have gone through recovery themselves offer important knowledge and perspectives that other counselors who may have not had those experiences can’t.
-But substance abuse counseling today is very much an evidence-driven field of practice, so just saying it’s a no-brainer isn’t enough.
+It may seem obvious that people who have gone through recovery themselves offer essential knowledge and perspectives that other counselors who haven’t can’t.
+But substance abuse counseling today is very much an evidence-driven field of practice, so just saying it’s obvious isn’t enough.

-Instead, it turns out that research has been backing up the idea that individuals supported by peer recovery specialists:
+Instead, it turns out that research has been backing up the idea that individuals supported by peer recovery specialists experience measurable benefits:

 On top of the benefits to patients, peer counselors are a big hit with other substance abuse counselors.
 They offer insights and an ability to connect with patients that can’t be had through any amount of college or experience.

-Still, for peer counselors to be available, they have to go through the right set of steps to get credentials to work with patients.
+Still, for peer counselors to be available, they have to follow the proper steps to obtain the credentials needed to work with patients.
 Forty-seven states have official paths to becoming a peer recovery counselor.
+The three states without formal peer support specialist credentials are Delaware, Nevada, and Wyoming, though these states may still employ peer workers under different titles or through federal programs.

 What Qualifications Are Required To Become a Peer Support Specialist?

-While each of those states has their own rules, the basic qualifications to become a peer specialist are simple:
+While each of those states has its own rules, the basic qualifications to become a peer specialist are simple:

 Those are a lower bar to clear than other substance abuse counseling positions.
 But they are also just the basic requirements you have to meet to get your foot in the door.
 The actual process of getting a certification to practice as a peer support specialist takes a little more effort.